Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Preliminaries

-\paragraph*{Semantics of the Languages of PCH.} We define the semantics of the aforementioned languages using the notion of Structural Causal Models as popularized by~\cite{discoveringbook}~and~\cite[Section 3.2]{pearlbook}.
-A~\emph{recursive Structural Causal Model} (\emph{SCM}, or simply \emph{model}) over domain $D$ is a tuple $\gM=(\allV, \allU, \gF, \P)$~with \begin{itemize} \item a set $\allV$ of endogenous (observed) variables, implicitly well-ordered by $\prec$, that range over $D$, \item a set $\allU$ of exogenous (hidden) variables, \item a set $\gF=\{f_V\}_{V \in \allV}$ of functions where $f_V$ specifies how the value of $V$ can be computed given the values of $\allU$ and $\allV_{\prec V}$, that is, the subset of $\allV$ that precedes $V \in \allV$ in $\prec$, \item a probability distribution $\P$ on $\allU$. \end{itemize}
+\paragraph*{Semantics of the Languages of PCH} We define the semantics of the aforementioned languages using the notion of Structural Causal Models as popularized by Glymour et al.~\cite{discoveringbook}~and~Pearl~\cite[Section 3.2]{pearlbook}.
+A~\emph{recursive Structural Causal Model} (\emph{SCM}, or simply \emph{model}) over domain $D$ is a tuple $\gM=(\allV, \allU, \gF, \P)$~with \begin{itemize}[topsep=0pt] \item a set $\allV$ of endogenous (observed) variables, implicitly well-ordered by $\prec$, that range over~$D$, \item a set $\allU$ of exogenous (hidden) variables, \item a set $\gF=\{f_V\}_{V \in \allV}$ of functions where $f_V$ specifies how the value of $V$ is determined from $\allU$ and $\allV_{\prec V}$, that is, the subset of $\allV$ that precedes $V \in \allV$ in $\prec$, \item a probability distribution $\P$ on $\allU$. \end{itemize}